LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic07-2-CustomChatbot.md

 ## Copilot Studio

-Full details on creating a custom GPT chatbot are provided in the [Microsoft documentation for Copilot Studio](https://www.microsoft.com/en-us/microsoft-copilot/microsoft-copilot-studio).
+Full details on creating a custom GPT chatbot using M[icrosoft Copilot Studio](https://copilotstudio.microsoft.com) are provided in the [Microsoft documentation for Copilot Studio](https://www.microsoft.com/en-us/microsoft-copilot/microsoft-copilot-studio).

 There are essentially two ways a chatbot created in Copilot Studio can generate answers: